mlcoursemm/pythonml2020spring/README.md

  ### <a name="en" /> EN version

-# Workshop on computers.
+# Seminar on informatics.
 Introduction to Python

 ## Time and place
 Spring semester, 2020 at the Branch of Lomonosov Moscow State University in Tashkent